AzureAiDevs/hub/website/src/pages/roadmap/30days.md

 * **🏁 April 3 | Fundamentals | Everyone**

-    This week explores the fundamentals of Azure AI Services like OpenAI, Azure ML, as well as AI for Accessibility, and Responsible AI.
+    This week explores the fundamentals of Azure AI Services like OpenAI, and Azure ML, as well as AI for Accessibility, and Responsible AI.

 * **👩‍💻 April 10 | Building intelligent apps | AI App Developers**